SYRACUSE, NY CAR ACCIDENT ATTORNEY

 New York requires that people carry at least $50,000 in personal injury protection benefits, which are no fault.
 This money can immediately begin paying for necessary medical care that helps you get back on your feet.
 If necessary, you can also make a claim for lost wages using your PIP coverage.

-Because PIP is no fault, you can tap these benefits even when you are responsible for a wreck.
+Because PIP is no fault, you may be able to tap into these benefits even when you are responsible for a wreck.
 For example, you might have been speeding when you hit a patch of ice, sending you crashing into a tree.
 Here, you have been driving too fast for conditions, so you may be at fault for the accident.
 But PIP benefits are still available.

 Nevertheless, many insurers still refuse to approve claims.
 They might unfairly deny your claim as outside the coverage, or they might refuse to fully compensate you for the care you received.